ser-tec/odoo-autoupdate/README.md

 # Odoo-autoupdate
-These collection of scripts allows you to update odoo and all the addons contained in OCA. you can use singly or toghether.
+These collection of bash scripts allows you to update odoo and all the addons contained in OCA. you can use singly or toghether.

 ```update_all.sh``` -> it runs the other scripts in the right order.
 It Stop the odoo service during the update process and restart after finish<br/>